dave5/heterocera-server/README.md

 By reducing all interactions to http GET and POST action even simple platforms can record and retrieve data.

+This is not meant to be a NoSQL system - it's designed to simplify and decouple communications between a wide range of systems.

 Usage
 -----